picandocodigo/List-Category-Posts/readme.txt

 * Added thumbnail link to post (http://picod.net/33).

 = 0.19 =
 This update is dedicated to S. Keller from Switzerland who gave me "The Ultimate Hitchhiker's Guide to the Galaxy" from my Amazon Wishlit in appreciation for the plugin.
-I am really enjoying the read :D. If you
+I am really enjoying the read :D. If you, like S would like to show your appreciation, here's my wishlist: http://www.amazon.com/gp/registry/wishlist/2HU1JYOF7DX5Q/ref=wl_web

 * Fixed private post logic, not displaying post if private.
 Thanks Bainternet from WordPress Answers: http://wordpress.stackexchange.com/questions/12514/list-category-posts-not-showing-posts-marked-private-to-logged-in-users/12520#12520
 * Added thumbnail_size parameter.
 * Added support for custom taxonomies and also moved to the array call of get_posts.
 Coded by wsherliker, thanks! http://picod.net/32